| Premier League Table | |||||

 How does Spurs’ relegation battle compare with previous Spurs relegation battles?

 A big problem for Spurs is that the team in 18th place, West Ham, seem to have dramatically improved their form in the last couple of months.
+Below is a chart showing West Ham’s contexG in each game across the season, with the black line indicating a 5-game rolling average.
+They’ve been a genuinely awful team for most of the season, but are now playing more like a mid-table side.

 | Premier League Table | ||||